Overcoming Chronic Worrying – Learning To Use Your Imagination With Envision Hypnotherapy

 To stop misusing imagination to drown ourselves with worry, there are three main options we can use do to overcome this:

-- Examine the worries and see if we can actually solve them.
-For example, if I worry I’m getting too fat – I can either just fret about it or I can use that worrying to generate motivation to get me eating and exercising better – so I’m now actively problem solving the worry.
+- Examine the worries and see if you can actually solve them.
+For example, if you worry about becoming obese – you can either just fret about it or you can try to use that worrying to generate motivation to get you eating and exercising better – so you are now actively problem solving the worry.

 - Challenge the worry.
-If I’m worried that no one will like me at a party, I can challenge that idea.
-How realistic is my fear?
-By the law of averages some people will like me, a few may not, some will be indifferent or the party spirit may make everyone well disposed toward everyone!
-Now I’ve presented a few alternative possibilities to myself that aren’t negative.
-This is something worriers often forget to do.
+For example, if you are worried that no one will like you at a party, you can challenge that idea.
+How realistic is that fear?
+By the law of averages some people will like you, a few may not, some will be indifferent or the party spirit may make everyone well disposed toward everyone!
+Thinking this way at least presents a few alternative possibilities that are not negative.
+However, challenging their thinking is something worriers often fail to do.

-- Change how I feel about the worry.
-If I’m worried that my house is a bit scruffy, I can solve that worry, and switch it off, by decorating.
-But if my worries are more vague and not something that can be tackled directly in the here and now, it’s more helpful to change how I feel about the situation.
-Perhaps I worry that I upset someone years ago, someone I no longer see and so it’s harder to practically solve that worry.
+- Change how you feel about the worry.
+For example, if you are worried that your house is a bit scruffy, you can solve that worry, and switch it off, by decorating or just making it spick and span!
+But if your worries are more vague and not something that can be tackled directly in the here and now, then you can try to change how you feel about the situation.